 I've written a script that is ^no longer^ a sprawling nightmare, but it looks like it successfully 'undebians' the amdgpu-pro driver.
-Below is the code I wrote that reworks the driver parts for x86_64 into /etc /lib and /usr.
-Please note: If you're using one of the officially supported Linux distributions (presently, Ubuntu, SLES, and I think Red hat) Use the official AMDGPU-PRO driver for that distribution.
+Below is the code I wrote that reworks the driver package into /etc /lib /usr and /opt.
+If you know how to optimize bash particularly well, I'm open to suggestions.
+Please note: If you're using one of the officially supported Linux distributions (presently, RHEL/Cent OS, Ubuntu and SLES) Use the official AMDGPU-PRO driver for that distribution.
 Additionally, those are supported by AMD where as mine is not.

-Also follow development at:
+Also follow development at::

 (6/24/2017) After a half a week of trying to solve problems that don't need to be solved, I finally have a big chunk of the uninstaller code written.
 In the interests of not littering Dev Gurus with constant minor updates, I'll be posting GitHub changes to Twitter and will only announce larger milestones here.
 Rip and tear until it is done.

 (6/20/2017) As of 10:34 last night, the script has reached a point where OpenCL apps can be compiled, linked against, and run - out of the box.
 I believe I've automated everything that's necessary to make the install "complete" so after months of tinkering, I'd say this is the first 'stable' release of the install script.
 Version 1 has been reached.
 Last night, I was able to run Luxmark on cpu+gpu and BOINC is able to tell I have a gpu as well.
 I also rebuilt ffmpeg with opencl but that's not news.
 The script on github needed an additional copy command to get the ICD files into a path where my system actually looks for them.
 I have to imagine the red hats and ubuntus of the world have some other mechanism for figuring out where libraries/headers/drivers are located, but shoving things into /lib seems to fix the problem.